List of Jeopardy! tournaments and events: The Greatest of All Time

-Announced on November 18, 2019 and aired beginning January 7, 2020, the tournament featured contestants Ken Jennings, Brad Rutter, and James Holzhauer competing in a tournament with a top prize of $1 million.
+Announced on November 18, 2019, and aired beginning January 7, 2020, the tournament featured contestants Ken Jennings, Brad Rutter, and James Holzhauer competing in a tournament with a top prize of $1 million.
 The tournament was structured as first-to-three-wins format over a series of one-hour episodes, with each episode a stand-alone match consisting of two back-to-back complete Jeopardy! games, using points instead of dollars.
 Ken Jennings won the tournament in four matches, with James Holzhauer winning one match and Brad Rutter winning none.
 As the tournament winner, Jennings was named "The Greatest of All Time", won the $1 million prize, and reclaimed the top spot for most money won on a game show.
-The two non-winners received $250,000 each.
+Rutter and Holzhauer, the two runners-up, received $250,000 each.

 National College Championship

 The Jeopardy!
 National College Championship premiered on ABC on February 8, 2022.
 Unlike Super Jeopardy! and The Greatest of All Time, this tournament is an annual event.
 There are a few differences from the previous syndicated tournament: The format was changed to expand the pool to 36 contestants, and there are twelve quarterfinal matches and four semifinals, with no wild cards.
-The semifinalist who finishes in fourth place receives $35,000 and an automatic invitation into the Second Chance Tournament.
-The winner takes home $250,000 and an automatic spot in the Tournament of Champions, while the runners-up receive $100,000 and $50,000 for second and third place, respectively.
-Eliminated semifinalists receive $10,000 while eliminated quarterfinalists receive $5,000.
+The semifinalist who finishes in fourth place receives $35,000 and an entry into the Second Chance Tournament.
+The winner takes home $250,000 and an entry into the Tournament of Champions, while the runners-up receive $100,000 and $50,000 for second and third place, respectively.
+Eliminated semifinalists receive $20,000 while eliminated quarterfinalists receive $10,000.